Your Face Sounds Familiar (Philippine TV series) season 3

-After 13 weeks of competition, Klarisse de Guzman emerged as the winner after attaining a total combined score of 90.00%.
+After 13 weeks, Klarisse de Guzman emerged as the winner after attaining a total combined score of 90%.
 This is the first and currently only regular season to adopt the scoring system used in the finales of the Kids Editions.

 Development

 The season was confirmed in December 2020 during the Ikaw ang Liwanang at Ligaya: The ABS-CBN Christmas Special 2020.
 It was also confirmed that Luis Manzano will be the new host following Billy Crawford's departure from ABS-CBN following the network's aforementioned shutdown, denial and layoffs.
 This season marked the first regular season in five years after two consecutive seasons of the children's edition.
-The jury from the Kids seasons was retained for Season 3.
+The jury was retained for Season 3, except for Ogie Alcasid who replaced Jed Madela as juror from the two Kids seasons.

 In 2021, the show revealed its first teaser along with the new title card and logo.
 The taping of the show's first three episodes started sometime in late January 2021.

 Sharon Cuneta later confirmed that Jed Madela and Nyoy Volante will reprise their previous roles as mentors for vocals and choreography.
 Madela was replaced by Ogie Alcasid as a judge.

-On February 4, 2021, the celebrity performers were announced.
+On February 4, 2021, the celebrity performers were revealed.

 It was also confirmed that Darren Espanto and AC Bonifacio will host the show's online companion show titled Your Face Sounds Familiar: KaFamiliar Online Live.